shayquinn/Minesweeper/ReadMe.txt

 TO START THE GAME
 ----------------------------------------------
+A .exe has been added for people starting the game from cold. else
 If the virtual environment is still active, start at step 3.
+// it seems to help when starting form cold in CMD to do this again
+0. To initialize venv, run: python -m venv MyVenv
+//
 1. Open the CMD at the main directory of the project.
 2. To activate the virtual environment: on Windows: .\MyVenv\Scripts\activate